 One of the best parts of my 20s was having the privilege and ability to travel and see the world.
 I started The Blonde Abroad when I was 24, and having just turned 30 this past year, it’s safe to say I had some of my biggest adventures before hitting the big 3-0!

-There are SO many amazing, unique and life-changing destinations and experiences around the world that make for some incredible memories.
+There are SO many amazing, unique, and life-changing destinations and experiences around the world that make for some incredible memories.
 Whether it be an African safari, traveling solo for the first time, an epic road trip, or facing your fear of heights (or the deep sea), there are so many things to add to your “30 Before 30” bucket list.

-Here’s my “30 Things to Do Before You Turn 30” travel bucket list!
+Here are my “30 Things to Do Before You Turn 30” travel bucket list!